 STEP 1.
-To return a defective Product or part under this warranty, you will need to provide the VilterTM compressor order number on all submitted documents.
+To return a defective Product or part under this warranty, you will need to provide the Vilter $^{\text{TM}}$ compressor order number on all submitted documents.

-For a parts warranty request, please fill out the form in Table 7-1, you will also need to provide:
+For a parts warranty request, you will also need to provide:

-• The VilterTM serial number of the compressor;

-• A detailed and accurate description of the issue;

-• A valid purchase order for the new part(s) you must pay the freight;

-• One copy of Return Merchandise Authorization (RMA) sent to you for your records;

-• One copy of RMA sent to you to include in the return shipment of parts back to VilterTM for warranty consideration.
+- The VilterTM serial number of the compressor; - A detailed and accurate description of the issue; - A valid purchase order for the new part(s)-you must pay the freight; - One copy of Return Merchandise Authorization (RMA) sent to you for your records: - One copy of RMA sent to you to include in the return shipment of parts back to Vilter for warranty consideration.